-Facebook tries a second News Feed headed by a rocket ship icon
+Facebook tests a second News Feed headed by a rocket ship icon

 Mercedes-Benz speeds up the launch timeline for 10 new electric vehicles